Access Money Habitudes Online:

 Seeing that the Money Habitudes activity made for a better learning and teaching environment in her other classes, Pfeiffer added the cards to her homebuyers and homeowners workshops; the cards augment the curriculum outlined by the Homebuyer Educators Association.
 Here the cards help couples feel more comfortable with each other and better understand how they handle money.
 When fearing foreclosure and feeling caught in a contentious situation, such breakthroughs are a positive, hopeful step.

-“I’ve used the cards [with them] and they’re always amazed to see how their spouse thinks about money.
+I’ve used the cards [with them], and it always amazes them to see how their spouse thinks about money.
 I just think they’re a good tool,” she says.

 “They have to come to the meeting; they’re required.
 And they’re resentful and embarrassed.
 But that’s what’s nice about using the cards: it gets them busy, it gets them involved in it and then they start sharing,” she says of the common bonds that Money Habitudes establishes, turning aloof strangers into sympathetic supporters.
 “They look at it and they see themselves and they hear others making the same comments.
 It gets them to talk.”